doktordirk/aurelia-authentication-loopback-sample/README.md

 ],
 ```
 ##### common/models/user.js
+Adding hooks and additional remoteMethod for our user model.

+We added `User.afterRemote('create',..)` to send a verification email after signup.
+The email contains a link with a verification token to our api server which will redirect to our client if successful.

-We need to add an unlink method for third-party logins.
-We add the route GET /:id/unlink/:provider which just deletes the facebook userid from a user.
+The remoteMethod 'unlink' adds a third-party provider unlink route GET /:id/unlink/:provider which just deletes the providers userid from a user.

 #### Client:
 - /client : the Aurelia client app project based on aurelia-skelton-app 1.0.0-beta.1.0.4 and paulvanbladel's work.
 - /src : base views and configuration files for the router and aurelia-auth
 - /src/modules : single main views. particularly the customers view for unauthorized users